-- Crippling Overspecialization: Deliberately invoked at the company level by the Departmento Munitorium when levying Imperial Guard.
+- Crippling Overspecialization: Deliberately invoked at the company level by the Departmento Munitorum when levying Imperial Guard.
 Any given Imperial Guard company will be trained and equipped for exactly one role, be it foot infantry, mounted infantry, armor, or artillery.
 The intention being that no company can survive long going rogue, and must rely on other companies for combined arms warfare.

 - Death from Above: The Imperial Guard has no less than five different artillery platforms for battlefield use, which can be deployed in squadrons, thus letting them drop more shells or rockets on the other side of the table than any other army.

-- Death World: Nearly all of the famous Imperial Guard regiments hail from one of these, since the most brutal environments breed the toughest Badasses.
+- Death World: Nearly all of the famous Imperial Guard regiments hail from one of these, since the most brutal environments breed the toughest badasses.

 - Death Seeker: Some of the more fanatical regiments fall into this.
 The Death Korps of Krieg have this as part of their hat.

-- Drill Tank: The Hades Breaching Drill, which is used as a siege-breaker weapon to undermine fortified positions or breach into a reinforced bunker from an unexpected vector.
+- Drill Tank: The Hades Breaching Drill, used as a siege-breaker weapon to undermine fortified positions or breach into a reinforced bunker from an unexpected vector.
 While not a primary attack vehicle in itself (being more of a tunneling armored troop transport,) its power-drills and melta cutters spell death for anything caught in front of its cumbersome path.
 Note though that Fast Tunnelling is largely averted.
-The Hades Drill works quickly, but not so quickly it can dig on its own complete tunnel, which must be dug by other means so the Hades can use its power to quickly breach the last few meters to the target.
+The Hades Drill works quickly, but not so quickly it can dig its own complete tunnel, which must be dug by other means so the Hades can use its power to quickly breach the last few meters to the target.

 - Elite Mooks: